cantab/unicode_titlecase/README.md

 The unicode_titlecase gem allows you to set up a list of 'big words' which it will keep upper-cased.

+	"DNA vs RNA - difference and comparison".unicode_titlecase

+produces

+	"DNA vs RNA - Difference and Comparison"

 ## 'Small Words'

 Similarly, you source text may contain words that should always be in lower case.

-By convention, a number of short words such as 'is', 'of' and 'by' are considered to look better in text if they remain in lower case.
+For example, in English, a number of short words such as 'is', 'of' and 'by' might be considered to look better in title cased text if they remain in lower case.

+Thus

+	'a government by the people for the people'.unicode_titlecase

+will give

-For example, the phrase 'a government by the people for the people' might be title cased to 'A Government by the People for the People'.
+	'A Government by the People for the People'

 ## Sources and Acknowledgements